g2rawat/Property-web-scraping/README.md

 # Property-web-scraping

-AIM: To scrape all available (171) properties using XPATHS with selenium.
+AIM: To scrape all available (171) properties using XPATHS with selenium in a csv file.

 Tool: Python (selenium webdriver, pandas)